cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 We do not change the way slashing for double signing and light client attacks functions.
 If a validator misbehaves on a consumer, then we slash that validator on the provider.

 #### Downtime
 We do not change the way downtime jailing functions.
-If a validator is down on a consumer chain for an adequate amount of time, we jail this validator on Cosmos Hub.
+If a validator is down on a consumer chain for an adequate amount of time, we jail this validator on Cosmos Hub only if the validator was opted in in the recent past.

 ## Consequences